MonashBioinformaticsPlatform/RNAsik-pipe/supplementary/docs.md

 ## Documentation

-RNAsik-pipe has several "sanity checks" inbuilt so that users almost always can't go wrong in using it.
+`RNAsik-pipe` has several "sanity checks" inbuilt so that users essentially can't go wrong in using it.

-There are three main parts to the pipeline:
+Three main parts to the pipeline:

-    1. Reads aligning using [STAR aligner](https://github.com/alexdobin/STAR/releases) - get BAMs
+    1. Read aligning using [STAR aligner](https://github.com/alexdobin/STAR/releases) - get BAMs
-    2. Reads counting using [featureCounts](http://subread.sourceforge.net/) - get conts
+    2. Read counting using [featureCounts](http://subread.sourceforge.net/) - get counts
     3. Getting RNAseq metrics report using [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).
 In order to run [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc) your BAM files need to be preprocessed in particular way. `RNAsik-pipe` takes care of all that.
 In order to run [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc) through `RNAsik-pipe` you need to also flag `-prePro` to get your BAMs in the right shape for [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).

-You can do each part separatelly and jsut get BAMs and/or just get counts and/or just pre-process your BAM files and/or just run [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).
+You can do each part separately, for example just get BAMs or just get counts or just pre-process your BAM files or just run [RNA-SeQC](https://www.broadinstitute.org/cancer/cga/rna-seqc).
 However `RNAsik-pipe` does assume particular working directory hierarchy.

 ### RNAsik-pipe directory  hierarchy

    - `bamFiles/` this directory will be created if running `RNAsik-pipe` with `-star` flag.
-This directory holds _unsorted_ BAM files, an output from [STAR aligner](https://github.com/alexdobin/STAR/releases).
+This directory holds _unsorted_ BAM files, and output from [STAR aligner](https://github.com/alexdobin/STAR/releases).

-**If would like to mimic `bamFiles/` directory and BAM files please NOTE downstream workflow of `RNAsik-pipe1assumes `STAR` like BAM files, that is each BAM file ends with `\_Aligned.out.bam`**
+**If would like to mimic `bamFiles/` directory and BAM files please NOTE downstream workflow of `RNAsik-pipe` assumes `STAR` like BAM files, that is each BAM file ends with `\_Aligned.out.bam`**

    - `refFile/` this directory will only be created if running `RNAsik-pipe` with `-makeIndices` flag.
 This directory holds all required indices files including reference genome file and one subdirectory `*-starIndex`, which is your specific genome index for [STAR aligner](https://github.com/alexdobin/STAR/releases).